leanghoun/leanghoun.github.io/docs/collections/coding/nova.md

 ### Build/Run Tasks
 Testing this GitHub Page locally requires a terminal to run Jekyll and serve up the pages on runtime.
 Normally, I'd have a separate terminal open, but it's kind of nice that Nova can handle custom Build/Run tasks with terminal commands.
 I can see custom Build tasks really handy for building mechanical keyboard hex files.

+Here's an example of a custom Run task to load the Jekyll process: `bundle exec jekyll serve --livereload`.

 ![Custom Run Task](../../../../assets/images/nova-run-task.jpg)
 *Custom Run Task*
 {: .fs-2 .text-grey-dk-000 }